xebis/github-organization-as-code/README.md

 # GitHub Organization as Code

-Streamline GitHub organization repository management with YAML configuration, GitHub workflows, and GitHub App installation—powered by Terraform under the hood.
+Streamline GitHub organization repository management with YAML configuration, GitHub workflows, AWS S3 storage, and GitHub App installation—powered by Terraform under the hood.

 ## Features

-Automate GitHub organization repository creation with YAML configuration, powered by Terraform and GitHub App integration.
+Automate GitHub organization repository creation with YAML configuration, powered by Terraform, stored at AWS S3 storage, and configured using GitHub App integration.

 ### Fun Fact

 This GitHub repository was automatically created using the code in this repository.

 ## Installation and Configuration

+Prepare a bucket at AWS S3 or compatible storage.

 Create a GitHub App: